wvirany/blog/content/posts/prior_mean/index.md

 ```
 tensor([[0.6263]], grad_fn=<AddBackward0>)
 ```
 These appear to match!

-Now let's compare a GP where $c$ is equal to the MLE vs. one with $c$ equal to the observation mean:
+Now let's compare a GP where $c$ is equal to the MLE vs. the observation mean:

 <div style="display: flex; gap: 16px; justify-content: center;">
   <img src="figures/simple_comparison_1.png" style="width: 48%;">